-Several plant disease diagnostic facilities are based in the Pacific Northwest which can help to determine the identity of pathogens involved in plant problems.
+There are several plant disease diagnostic facilities based in the Pacific Northwest that can help determine the identity of pathogens involved in plant problems.
 Publicly supported clinics are listed below.
-A listing of other plant analytical facilities, both public and private, that provide testing and/or diagnostic services can be found at https://catalog.extension.oregonstate.edu/em8677
+A listing of other plant analytical facilities, both public and private, that provide testing and/or diagnostic services can be found at https://extension.oregonstate.edu/catalog/pub/em8677.

 For best service, and for the most useful returns on your efforts and for efficient use of our time, please read and observe these instructions before submitting specimens.